 Then, of course, there is the wildlife.
 Lusaka hosts a fascinating collection of parks and game reserves within its general vicinity, from the snakes, chameleons, and crocodiles of Kalimba Reptile Park to the rescued and rehabilitated elephants of Lilayi Game Reserve’s Elephant Orphanage Project.
 The Munda Wanga Environmental Park is an especially significant part of the Lusaka conservation movement, rehabilitating a wide variety of animals for re-entry into the wild, including cheetahs, lions, banded mongoose, jackals, warthogs, baboons, and the rarely seen pangolins.

 Lusaka’s genuine African culture, cosmopolitan vibrancy, expat nightclubs, and high-end accommodations are enough of a reason to include this ever-growing city on your next Ker & Downey journey through Zambia and Central Africa.
-Contact Ker & Downey today to include it at the beginning or end of your next luxury Zambia safari.
+Contact Ker & Downey today to travel to Lusaka, Zambia and include a safari in Lusaka at the beginning or end of your next luxury Zambia safari.